3 Things Virtual Teams Need from a Scrum Master

 Scrum Masters, create an environment that enables Scrum Teams to productively and creatively engage in conflict.
 You will be working at both the team level and with individuals on the team.
 Remember to leverage coaching skills to help people align around what’s important to them and what they want, so they can identify a clear strategy for moving forward.
 And of course, help everyone remember the plan isn’t permanent; there will be inspection and adaptation along the way.

-And if this feels like the right time to level-up your coaching skills, learn more about my Coaching Skills for Impact self-guided online course.
+And if this feels like the right time to level-up your coaching skills, learn more about my Coaching Skills for Impact self-guided video course.